octobercms/docs/cms-content.md

 **txt** | Used for plain text.
 **md** | Used for Markdown syntax.

-The extension affects the way content blocks are displayed in the back-end user interface (with a WYSIWYG editor or with a plain text editor) and how the blocks are rendered on the website.
-Markdown blocks are converted to HTML before they are displayed.
+The extension affects a content block's display mode in the back-end user interface, either with a WYSIWYG editor, plain text editor or markdown editor.
+It also determines rendering the blocks on the website; for example, Markdown blocks will convert to HTML before display.

 <a name="rendering-content-blocks"></a>
-## Rendering content blocks
+## Rendering Content Blocks

 Use the `{% content 'file.htm' %}` tag to render a content block in a [page](pages), [partial](partials) or [layout](layouts).

-Example of a page rendering a content block:
+This example shows a complete page rendering a content block.

     url = "/contacts"
     ==